Why Supervision?

 My areas of special interest and extensive practice include:

-I’m BACP Accredited and qualified in CBT (level 5) but predominantly I’m person-centred at heart, trained in NICE-approved modality of PCE- CfD and I am a qualified tutor of counselling.
+I’m BACP Accredited and qualified in CBT (level 5) but predominantly I’m person-centred at heart, trained in NICE-approved modality of PCE- CfD and Couples Counselling and I am a qualified tutor of counselling (having taught up to Level 4 diploma.)

 ‘A person cannot teach another person directly: a person can only facilitate another’s learning.’
 (Rogers, 1951)